 What do we do?

-- promoting law and policy that protects the integrity and resilience of nature.
+- Promote law and policy that protects the integrity and resilience of nature.

-- designing and sponsoring courses, publications, and events that foster professional and academic discourse on the implications of an emerging jurisprudence needed for the challenges of the first quarter of the 21st century and beyond.
+- Design and sponsor courses, publications, and events that foster professional and academic discourse on the implications of an emerging jurisprudence needed for the challenges of the first quarter of the 21st century and beyond.

-- partnering with others to promote laws and cultural transformation that support ecologically sustainable societies for future generations.
+- Partner with others to promote laws and cultural transformation that support ecologically sustainable societies for future generations.

 Where are we?